Lee scores 2 to lead Islanders to 5-1 win over Avalanche

 Berube's best save of the period came on a one-timer from John Mitchell from the right circle that the goalie stopped and then smothered with about 3 1/2 minutes remaining.

+''It was a great win for J.F.,'' Islanders interim coach Doug Weight said. ''We had the better Grade-A chances (in the first period) but they had three or four really good (ones).''

 NOTES: Colborne, signed as a free agent in the offseason, had an assist at Tampa Bay on Oct.
 20 in the fourth game of the season, but no points in the next 38 games. ...
 Colorado fell to 2-26-1 when trailing after two periods.
 The Islanders improved to 18-0-4 when leading heading after 40 minutes.
 New York is also now 24-5-3 when scoring at least three goals. ...
 Leddy's assist on Strome's goal in the second period was his 200th career point. ...
-The Islanders are now 11-5-3 against Western Conference teams this season, including 9-2-1 at Barclays Center. ...
 New York will play 18 of its last 27 games on the road, where it is 7-11-4.

 UP NEXT